-As of February 2012, Mexico had an effective installed capacity to
+Up to 2014, Mexico had an installed effective capacity to generate

 (wind, solar, hydraulic, geothermal and biomass).
-This
+This accounts for

-Between 2003 and August 2012, Mexico received approximately US$6.902 billion in investments in the renewable energy industry; this investment was concentrated in the states of Guanajuato, Oaxaca and Baja California.
-The main investor countries were Spain, the United States and France.
+Between 2010 and 2014, Mexico received about 45 foreign direct investment proyects in the renewable energies industry, mainly in the states of Oaxaca and Baja California.
+The main investor countries were Spain, the United States and Germany.

-More and more transnational companies from the renewable energy industry choose to invest in Mexico because they consider it an attractive and reliable destination.
-Both project developers and equipment suppliers have presence in Mexico.
-In addition, several Mexican firms have penetrated the domestic market in the development of small-scale projects and in the manufacturing and sale of equipment for renewable energies, or have decided to diversify their business to the sustainable energy industry.
+More and more transnationals from the renewable energies industry are opting to invest in Mexico due to its appeal and reliability.
+Both project developers and equipment suppliers are present in the country.
+In addition, several domestic companies have penetrated the local market with small-scale projects involved in development, manufacturing and selling renewable equipment and/or have decided to diversify their business towards the sustainable energy industry.

-In addition to its excellent geographic location and abundance of natural resources, Mexico has a huge potential to manufacture equipment because of its low industrial costs and highly skilled workforce.
+In addition to its excellent geographic location and abundant natural resources, Mexico has huge potential for equipment manufacturing due to its low industrial costs and highly skilled workforce.